Just the Blues or Clinical Depression: Making the Distinction to Get the Help You Need

 Beating the Blues

-- Getting into the light.
-Winter months, especially in a northern climate, reduce light exposure which can affect your mood.
-You can make changes by going outside when the sun shines and turning on more lamps.
-If you have problems coping with the colder, darker days of winter, talk to your doctor about seasonal affective disorder.
+- Get into the light.
+Winter months have less sunlight which can affect your mood.
+Go outside when the sun shines and turning on more lamps.
+Talk to your doctor if you have severe problems in winter days.
+Ask about seasonal affective disorder.

-- Adjusting your expectations.
-Set realistic goals you can achieve, breaking large tasks into smaller tasks to make them more manageable.
+- Adjust your goals or what you should expect.
+Set realistic goals.
+Make sure they can be reached.
+Break large tasks into smaller tasks to make them more manageable.

-- Being patient with yourself.
-You may not be able to accomplish everything you usually do.
+- Be patient with yourself.
+You may not be able to do everything you usually do.
 Ask your friends and family for help when needed.

-- Postponing important decisions until you are feeling more optimistic.
+- Postpone important decisions until you are feeling more like yourself.

-- Making time for friends, hobbies, traveling, and meditating even when you do not feel like it.
-Talking to or hanging out with your friends will help improve your mood.
+- Make time for friends, hobbies, and travel even when you do not feel like it.
+Time with your friends will help improve your mood.

-- Finding time for regular exercise.
+- Find time for regular exercise.
 Exercise helps clear your mind and improve your overall mood.
 Aim for 30 minutes of exercise per day on most days of the week.
-To combine exercise with being outside, find a winter sport to participate in.
+Try to find outdoor exercise.
+Outdoor time itself is linked to better mood.

-- Improving sleep patterns.
-Go to bed and wake up on a regular schedule that you can stick with (this includes your days off).
-Getting the proper amount of rest will make you feel better.
+- Get better sleep.
+Go to bed and wake up on a regular schedule, this includes your days off.
+The proper amount of rest will make your body and mind feel better.

 Be patient and honest with your doctor.
-It may take some time to find the right combination of medications or a therapist you feel comfortable with.
+It may take some time to find the right plan for you.
+The plan may also need to be adjusted throughout treatment.